IreneZoi/PlotsConfigurations/README.md

 You can now proceed making plots (`mkPlot.py --help` to see all available options):

     mkPlot.py --pycfg configuration.py --inputFile rootFile/plots_TAG.root --showIntegralLegend 1

+Special treatment for **2017**: due to a special requirement for the electron trigger as per the recommendation on slide 22 of this talk https://indico.cern.ch/event/662751/contributions/2778365/attachments/1561439/2458438/egamma_workshop_triggerTalk.pdf
+So: first run mkShape for Fake and Data splitting ele and mu →  this was needed to apply a specific trigger only to the electrons
+Then merge them using the "magic" script in https://github.com/UniMiBAnalyses/PlotsConfigurations/blob/VBSjjlnu_v7/Configurations/VBSjjlnu/scripts/sum_data_flavours.py
+Now you can proceed with producing the control plots and the rest of the analysis.

-and datacards (`mkDatacards.py --help` to see all available options):
+You can now proceed making datacards (`mkDatacards.py --help` to see all available options):

     mkDatacards.py --pycfg configuration.py --inputFile rootFile/plots_TAG.root